Netatalk/netatalk/README.md

 # Docker

 Netatalk comes with a Dockerfile and entry point script for running a containerized AFP server and AppleTalk router.
-It is configured with the DHX2 UAM for authentication with macOS or Mac OS X, and RandNum UAM for authentication with Classic Mac OS, Macintosh System Software 6 and 7, and GS/OS.
+It comes with user authentication compatible with macOS or Mac OS X, Classic Mac OS, Macintosh System Software 6 and 7, and GS/OS.

-For simplicity, exactly one user and one shared volume is supported.
-It is hard coded to output afpd logs to the container's stdout, default info log level.
+In the default configuration, one user, one shared volume, and one Time Machine volume is supported.

+Logs from the afpd process are piped to the container's stdout.

 Make sure you have Docker Engine installed, then build the netatalk container: